 Back in the 18th century, the breweries decided to help publicans with the cost of keeping their establishment open, in return for exclusive supply contracts; this was effectively a forerunner to modern-day franchising.

-Some of the best-known examples of successful franchise brands include: Subway (over 33,000 branches), McDonald’s, Kumon (after-school teaching centres), Toni & Guy (hairdressers), Prontaprint, and TaxAssist Accountants.
+Some of the best-known examples of successful franchise brands include: Subway (being one of the most popular franchises with over 44,000 branches), McDonald’s, Kumon (after-school teaching centres), Toni & Guy (hairdressers), Prontaprint, and TaxAssist Accountants.

 Franchising – Pros